 The Old Barn is an ideal base for events such as the Hay Festival (June) and Abergavenny Food Festival (September).
 The beaches of the Gower are just over an hour's drive, and the vibrant Welsh capital, Cardiff, is only 50 minutes away.

 Inside the barn is a stylish mix of old and new, with contemporary designer furniture and lighting alongside traditional oak beams and antiques.
 The kitchen is superbly equipped, reflecting our own love of good food – a homemade cake and eggs from our free range hens are part of the package, and lamb from the farm is sometimes available.
-In the living room a woodburner gives a cosy feel on those chillier evenings, and there is a CD player with i-pod dock, a DVD player, board games and loads of books.
+In the living room a woodburner gives a cosy feel on those chillier evenings, and there is wifi, a CD player with i-pod dock, a DVD player, board games and loads of books.
 The utility room has ample space for keeping all your outdoor gear.

 All three bedrooms are spacious and comfortable.
 Upstairs the bright, sunny West Bedroom has a kingsize bed, and the cosy East Bedroom has two 3'6" singles.
 They share a family bathroom.
 The Bat Room, with ensuite wetroom, is on ground level and has its own entrance off the courtyard.
 Towels and linen are included, all 100% cotton (cot available on request).
 Each bedroom also boasts its own Sugar Loaf view.

 Outside are two sunny seating areas for relaxing and drinking in the views.
 A barbecue is provided.

 There are three houses on the smallholding: the sixteenth century farmhouse where we live, The Old Barn, and the "new" farmhouse, The White House, also available for holidays.
 Each property is entirely private, and they do not overlook each other.
 However, larger groups (up to 12) may like to book The Old Barn and The White House together.